peeles/predictive-patterns/README.md

 ### Real-time broadcasting

 Laravel Reverb now ships in the Docker stack so websocket traffic is handled without third-party services.
 The default `.env` values provision a single app/key/secret that match the frontend configuration.
 If you change any of these credentials, be sure to update the frontend's `VITE_BROADCAST_KEY` (and optional host/port overrides) so clients can authenticate successfully.

+When running inside Docker, Reverb reads the bind details from `REVERB_SERVER_HOST` and `REVERB_SERVER_PORT`.
+These default to `0.0.0.0:8080` in `.env.example` so the websocket server is reachable from your host machine without extra overrides.

 ## Backend runtime